 Whilst in most cases (especially if you are or have recently been a rental tenant) you would just think to move home and find somewhere else more fitting, you may actually have the option to remortgage for home improvements.
 This is good news for anyone who has grown quite attached to their home.

-Hearkening back to when we discussed equity, if there is enough sitting in your property you may be able to release it as extra funds to make those changes you were hoping for.
+Hearkening back to when we discussed equity, if there is enough sitting in your property you may be able to remortgage to release equity for extra funds to make those changes you were hoping for.
 It’s worth remembering that some of these works may require planning permission, as well as estimates for the lender before they can agree to your mortgage.

 When regarding finance, the word “capital” just means money.
 With that in mind, capital raising is basically just the act of raising money for a specific purpose.
 The ways in which capital can be raised when remortgaging include; releasing equity (which we touched upon above), a further advance or a second charge mortgage.